The Nockberge Biosphere Park

 Austria’s largest UNESCO biosphere reserve

-The UNESCO Salzburger Lungau & Kärtner Nockberge Biosphere Reserve offers a high level of biodiversity and high-quality habitats for plants and animals.
-Our diverse and special natural and cultural landscape is a prerequisite for the UNESCO Biosphere Reserve designation.
-The core element of a biosphere reserve is people who live, work and farm in harmony with nature.
+The UNESCO Salzburger Lungau & Kärtner Nockberge Biosphere Park offers a high level of biodiversity and high-quality habitats for plants and animals.
+Our diverse and special natural and cultural landscape is a prerequisite for the UNESCO Biosphere Park designation.
+The core element of a biosphere park is people who live, work and farm in harmony with nature.

 The culture of this region is as diverse and rich as the flora and fauna of the Nockberge.
 Influenced over centuries by the rural population, traditions have developed, some of which are still lovingly cultivated today.
 This can be seen in the architecture, the settlement history and the many events.